emu-code/pilot/README.md

 # pilot
 Beginning
-I'm Emu, aspiring web developer.
+Hey there, aspiring android developer.
 Looking to create and learn new things.

+## Profile
+ My name is Emu.